+• Entering a tuned very-highfrequency omnidirectional radio/distance-

+• Comparing the resulting FMS "BRG/DIST TO" (or "DIST FR") reading with the bearing/distance raw data

+Implement Task-sharing and Backup

+ECAM = Electronic centralized aircraft monitor

+EICAS = Engine indication and crew alerting system

+After the four-step strategy has been completed, the actions associated with the abnormal condition or emergency condition should be called by the PF.

-- Entering a tuned very-high-frequency omnidirectional radio/distance-measuring equipment (VOR/DME) station in the bearing/distance ("BRG/DIST TO" or "DIST FR") field of the appropriate FMS page; - Comparing the resulting FMS "BRG/DIST TO" (or "DIST FR") reading with the bearing/distance raw data on the radio magnetic indicator (RMI) or ND; and, - Checking the difference between FMS and raw data against the criteria applicable for the flight phase (as required by standard operating procedures [SOPs]).
+on the radio magnetic indicator (RMI) or ND; and,

+• Checking the difference between FMS and raw data against the criteria applicable for the flight phase (as required by standard operating procedures [SOPs]).